d-rec/drec-origin/docs/platform-overview/key-features.md

     T1 --> |Yes| T2[The reservation will stay intact in place and if any device is creating more energy than the target value then the exceeded amount of energy in Mwh will be included in purchased volume amount]
     T2 --> T3[Standardised certificate generation will be iniated]
     T3 --> T4[Generated certificate will be mapped against the monitored wallet address of the Buyer for whole volume of generated energy]
-    T1 --> |No| T5[The reservation will stay itact in place and if any device is creating more energy than the target value then the exceeded amount of energy in Mwh will be discarded]
+    T1 --> |No| T5[The reservation will stay intact in place and if any device is creating more energy than the target value then the exceeded amount of energy in Mwh will be discarded]
     T5 --> T6[Standardised certificate generation will be initiated]
     T6 --> T7[Generated certificate will be mapped against the mentioned wallet address of the Buyer for whole volume of purchased energy]
     F1 --> X1{Target date should be valid and not past dated for more than 365 days}